Large Star/Rose Extra Dimension with Small Leaves/Petals: Toy Model of Small Dirac Neutrino Masses

 The free action $S_\Psi$ is given by Eq.~\eqref{S_Psi_star}, and

 The brane-localized mass term is

-where $y_\nu^{(5)}$ can be taken real since a phase shift of the Yukawa coupling can be compensated by a phase shift of the field $\nu_L$.
-We have imposed that the leptonic number $L$ is conserved, so $U(1)_L$ is a symmetry of the model: in this way, bulk and brane-localized Majorana mass terms for the neutrino fields are not allowed.
+where $v$ is the Higgs VEV and $y_\nu^{(5)}$ is the 5D Yukawa coupling of mass dimension $-1/2$. $y_\nu^{(5)}$ can be taken real, since a phase shift of the Yukawa coupling can be compensated by a phase shift of the field $\nu_L$.
+We have imposed that the leptonic number $L$ is conserved, so $U(1)_L$ is a symmetry of the model: accordingly, bulk and brane-localized Majorana mass terms for the neutrino fields are not allowed.
 We have also assumed the absence of a bulk Dirac mass term to simplify the discussion.
-By adopting a perturbative approach, where $\mathcal{L}_{\psi \nu}$ is treated as a perturbation, one can perform the KK dimensional reduction of Section~\ref{Dirac_field}.
-In the regime where we can use the zero mode approximation, i.e. when
+By adopting a perturbative approach, where $\mathcal{L}_{\psi \nu}$ is treated as a perturbation, one can perform the KK-dimensional reduction of Section~\ref{Dirac_field} where we have imposed the continuity on $\Psi_R$ at the junction (as we want only one zero-mode for $\Psi_R$ which propagates into the whole EDS) and $\Psi_L$ is allowed to be discontinuous (we will see in the exact treatment of Subsection~\ref{exact_treatment} that the brane-localized mass term induces a jump at the junction for $\Psi_L$).
+In the regime where we can use the zero-mode approximation, i.e. when one can neglect the mixing between the zero-mode and the KK-excitations:

-we get a mass term for the zero mode neutrino:
+we get a mass term for the zero-mode neutrino:

 with

 For a natural value